 Our services and activities include:

-Community engagement: We collaborate with community organizations, government resources, and our own internal programs to provide comprehensive support to individuals and families at risk of homelessness in the New Westminster, Burnaby, Maple Ridge, Pitt Meadows areas.
+Community engagement: We collaborate with community organizations, government resources, and our own internal programs to provide support to individuals and families at risk of homelessness.

 Intake and assessment: We meet with clients and service providers directly to assess client circumstances and determine what assistance and support they require.